Genkinger/m3d/README.md

 # m3d
-Math lib for 3D-Graphics written in C
+Math lib for 3D-Graphics written in C (only partially implemented but mostly working!)